 This post may contain affiliate links.
 Please see my disclosure policy for details.

-North East India travel, for me, was one of my most awesome adventures to date.
+My North East India travels were, for me, one of my most awesome adventures to date.

 It was an journey like no other, a bitter sweet challenge if you will and gave me some of the most fantastic memories I’ve ever had on the road.

 As there is limited information on this beautiful underrated part of India, I felt like I had little or no time to prepare for what awaited me there.